Tenements-facades-project/wrofacade/docs/index.markdown

 segmentation mask of a facade the user provides
 - **Generative Adversarial Networks (GANs)** - generative deep neural networks

+The project is implemented in Python.

+Unfortunately, not all project goals have been achieved.
+Having said this, authors believe that the system architecture they designed has a great potential.

+Learn more about used AI technologies [here]({{ site.baseurl }}{% link technologies.markdown %}).

 ### Contributors

 **Project's authors**: